Can Baby Wipes Cause Eczema

 The important thing to recognise with eczema is that finding what works for your sensitive baby may well involve some trial and error to see what works for them.
 And more importantly, what doesn't.

-Some GP's recommend using vaseline or petroleum jelly as a barrier after nappy changing and before eating to protect the skin.
+Some GP's recommend using vaseline or petroleum jelly as a barrier after nappy changing and before eating to prevent diaper rash and protect skin.
 It's also great in winter when taking your baby outside to prevent chafing from wind and cold.

 Image courtesy of National Eczema Society